robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-6-mentor-materials.md

 #### Focused development area

-- Teacher addresses pupils consistently and adopts language that reinforces the school's culture and values.
+- Teacher addresses pupils consistently and adopts language that reinforces the school’s culture and values.
 - Teacher uses language that communicates the high expectations they have of pupils and supports them to have high expectations of themselves.
 - Teacher uses language that states positively what they need pupils to do.